CalCOFI/rCRUX/README.md

 rCRUX uses the [taxonomizr](https://cran.r-project.org/web/packages/taxonomizr/vignettes/usage.html) package for taxonomic assignment based on NCBI [Taxonomy id's \(taxids\)](https://www.ncbi.nlm.nih.gov/).
 Many rCRUX functions require a path to a local taxonomizr readable sqlite database.
 This database can be built using taxonomizr's [prepareDatabase](https://www.rdocumentation.org/packages/taxonomizr/versions/0.8.0/topics/prepareDatabase) function.

-This database is **~72 GB** (as of 8/31/22) aand can take several hours (overnight) to build.
+This database is **~72 GB** (as of 8/31/22) and can take several hours (overnight) to build.
 Loss of internet connection can lead to partially downloaded files and taxonomizr run errors. rCRUX can access and successfully build metabarcode references using databases stored on external drives.

 The following code can be used to build this database: